-Dr. Stern is the author of Wittgenstein on Mind and Language (1995) and Wittgenstein's Philosophical Investigations: An Introduction (2004), and an editor of The Cambridge Companion to Wittgenstein (1996) and Wittgenstein Reads Weininger: A Reassessment (2004).
+Professor Stern is the author of Wittgenstein on Mind and Language (1995) and Wittgenstein's Philosophical Investigations: An Introduction (2004), and an editor of The Cambridge Companion to Wittgenstein (1996), Wittgenstein Reads Weininger: A Reassessment (2004), and Wittgenstein: Lectures, Cambridge 1930-1933, From the Notes of G. E Moore (forthcoming).
 His research and teaching interests include philosophy of mind, philosophy of language, philosophy of science, philosophy and computing, and the history of analytic philosophy.

-- 1993: May Brodbeck Humanities Fellowship, University of Iowa.
+- 1993 May Brodbeck Humanities Fellow, University of Iowa.

 - Wittgenstein’s Philosophical Investigations: An Introduction.
 (Cambridge University Press, paper and hardback, 2004.)
 208 + xvi pp. In the Cambridge Introductions to Key Philosophical Texts series.

 - Wittgenstein on mind and language.
 226 + xii pp. (Oxford University Press, hardback, 1995; paperback, 1996; electronic edition, as part of Oxford Scholarship Online, 2006.)

 - DoisPontos vol 6 #1 2009, ed.
 David Stern, João Vergílio Gallerani Cuter and Mathieu Marion, 256 pp. Special issue on “Wittgenstein intermediário” (Middle Wittgenstein.)